Sravanthi-4/Loan-Eligibility-Prediction/README.md

 # Loan-Eligibility-Prediction

 Loans are one of the most important sources of income for a bank.
 An intense procedure of verification and validation should be done before granting the loan to a candidate as the main profit comes directly from the loan’s interest.
-Aim: to create a predictive model to predict the eligibility of an applicant for the loan.
+Aim: To create a predictive model to predict the eligibility of an applicant for a loan.
 Steps:
 - Observe and understand the data
 - Exploratory data analysis